-Most dietary niacin is in the form of NAM or nicotinic acid.
-Good sources of niacin include yeast, meat, poultry, red fish, cereal, legumes, and seeds.
+Most dietary niacin11 is in the form of NAM or nicotinic acid.
+Good sources of niacin12 include yeast, meat, poultry, red fish, cereal, legumes, and seeds.
 It occurs in smaller amounts in green leafy vegetables, milk, coffee, and tea.
 NAM is also the form of niacin usually used in fortified foods and nutritional supplements.

 6. Nicotinic acid (NA)

 Nicotinic acid is another form of vitamin B3 (niacin) and a natural precursor of NAD.
 In mice, NA supports the NAD levels in the liver10 but less so than nicotinamide.
 NA compound occurs in the same dietary sources as nicotinamide, especially in nuts, legumes, and grains.
 It is also available in nutritional supplements.